Artists–K

 German-born artist who lived and worked in Davos from 1917 until his death; born Aschaffenburg (1880), died Davos (1938).

 • Der Flötenspieler (1922/3), oil on canvas, 118 x 89 cm, Ernst Ludwig Kirchner (1880–1938).
 Davos (Switzerland): Kirchner Museum.
 A portrait of Hans Staub, the son of Heinrich Staub who was the chief doctor of a sanatorium in Davos.
 Watched by his dark blue cat and leaning against an open door, a balding man in a blue shirt, shorts and socks plays a dark blue cylindrical pipe of at least tenor size.
 Since it is held vertically it must be a duct flute and a recorder seems an obvious possibility, though no details are visible.
-The portrait is painted at the rear of another painting, a landscape of the dunes in Fehman.
+The portrait is painted at the rear of another painting, a landscape of the dunes in Fehmarn.

 Arthur Paul Kirmss